-(a) Upon award of a contract by the City that includes Project Specific Goal(s), the prompt pay obligations in the City's contract with the prime contractor, and the contract between the prime contractor and the subcontractors and subconsultants named in response to this Act become covenants of performance by the contractor in favor of the City.

-- (b) The contractor shall provide a listing of all JSEBs, MBEs and any other subcontractors to be used in the performance of the contract, and subcontractor payment information to the City with each request for payment submitted to the City.
-The Director and the User Department shall monitor subcontractor participation during the course of the contract and shall have reasonable access to all contract-related documentation held by the contractor. - (c) The contractor cannot make changes to the Schedule of Participation or substitute subcontractors named in the Schedule of Participation without the prior written approval of the Director upon recommendation of the Ombudsman.
-Unauthorized changes or substitutions shall be a violation of this chapter, and may constitute grounds for rejection of the bid or proposal or cause termination of the executed contract for breach, the withholding of payment and/or subject the contractor to contract penalties or other sanctions. - (1) All requests for changes or substitutions of the subcontractors named in the Schedule of Participation shall be made to the Ombudsman with a copy to the Director in writing, and shall clearly and fully set forth the basis for the request.
-A contractor shall not substitute a subcontractor or perform the work designated for a subcontractor with its own forces unless and until the Director approves such substitution in writing.
-A contractor shall not allow a substituted subcontractor to begin work until both the Director and the City's project manager have approved the substitution. - (2) The facts supporting the request must not have been known nor reasonably should have been known by either party prior to the submission of the Schedule of Participation.
+- (a) Upon award of a contract by the City that includes Project Specific Goal(s), the prompt pay obligations in the City's contract with the prime contractor, and the contract between the prime contractor and the subcontractors and subconsultants named in response to this Act become covenants of performance by the contractor in favor of the City. - (b) The contractor shall provide a listing of all JSEBs and any other subcontractors to be used in the performance of the contract, and subcontractor payment information to the City with each request for payment submitted to the City.
+The JSEB Administrator and the user department shall monitor subcontractor participation during the course of the contract and shall have reasonable access to all contract-related documentation held by the contractor. - (c) The contractor cannot make changes to the Schedule of Participation or substitute subcontractors named in the Schedule of Participation without the Chief's prior written approval based on the Ombudsman's recommendation and JSEB Administrator's compliance review.
+Unauthorized changes or substitutions shall be a violation of this Chapter, and may constitute grounds for rejection of the bid or proposal or cause termination of the executed contract for breach, the withholding of payment and/or subject the contractor to contract penalties or other sanctions. - (1) All requests for changes or substitutions of the subcontractors named in the Schedule of Participation shall be made to the Ombudsman with a copy to the JSEB Administrator in writing, and shall clearly and fully set forth the basis for the request.
+A contractor shall not substitute a subcontractor or perform the work designated for a subcontractor with its own forces unless and until the Chief approves such substitution in writing.
+A contractor shall not allow a substituted subcontractor to begin work until the Chief has approved the substitution based on the recommendation of the JSEB Administrator. - (2) The facts supporting the request must not have been known nor reasonably should have been known by either party prior to the submission of the Schedule of Participation.
 Bid shopping is prohibited.
-The contractor must bring this dispute to the Ombudsman for resolution.
+The contractor must bring this dispute to the Ombudsman for resolution. - (3) The Chief's final decision whether to permit or deny the proposed substitution, and the basis therefore, will be communicated to the parties in writing by the Chief, with a copy to the CAO.

-- (3) The Director's final decision whether to permit or deny the proposed substitution, and the basis therefore, will be communicated to the parties in writing by the Director, with a copy to the COO. - (4) If the City requires the substitution of a subcontractor listed in the Schedule of Participation, the contractor shall undertake Good Faith Efforts to fulfill the Schedule of Participation if the Project Specific Goals would not otherwise be met.
-If the Goal(s) cannot be reached and Good Faith Efforts have been made, the contractor may substitute with a non-JSEBs or MBEs. - (d) If a Contractor plans to hire a subcontractor on any scope of work that was not previously disclosed in the Schedule of Participation, the contractor shall obtain the approval of the Director to modify the Schedule of Participation and must make Good Faith Efforts to ensure that JSEBs or MBEs have a fair opportunity to bid on the new scope of work. - (e) Changes to the scopes of work shall be documented by the User Department at the time they arise, to establish the reasons for the change and the effect on achievement of the Project Specific Goal(s). - Sec.
+- (4) If the City requires the substitution of a subcontractor listed in the Schedule of Participation, the contractor shall undertake Good Faith Efforts to fulfill the Schedule of Participation if the Project Specific Goals would not otherwise be met.
+If the Goal(s) cannot be reached and Good Faith Efforts have been made, the contractor may substitute with a non-JSEB. - (d) If a Contractor plans to hire a subcontractor on any scope of work that was not previously disclosed in the Schedule of Participation, the contractor shall obtain the approval of the JSEB Administrator to modify the Schedule of Participation and must make Good Faith Efforts to ensure that JSEBs have a fair opportunity to bid on the new scope of work. - (e) Changes to the scopes of work shall be documented by the user department at the time they arise, to establish the reasons for the change and the effect on achievement of the Project Specific Goal(s).

+Sec.
 126.620.
-Other provisions of purchasing code to apply.
-Except as provided in this part to implement the Program, the provisions of Parts 1, 2, 3 and 4, of Chapter 126, apply.
-The Director shall establish rules that specify the manner in which conflicts between the provisions of Parts 1, 2, 3, or 4 of this chapter are to be resolved.
+Continuing obligations of JSEBs and graduation.